wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 high network and low network)
 by calling `recvInitData()` until the port has been drained for the current cycle.
 For every event it reads from the port, the method checks whether the command is `NULLCMD`.
-If true, then the event is an initialization event, and it can be casted to `class MemEventInit` objects.
+If true, then the event is an initialization event, and it can be cast to `class MemEventInit` objects.
 For each initialization event received, the bus object registers the sender of the event to the routing table by calling `mapNodeEntry()`, which takes the source of the event as the first argument, and the ID of the link object as the second argument.
 Method `mapNodeEntry()` simply checks that the name does not